LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

 Creating a Many-to-Many Relationship
 ====================================

 This section explores how we can work with many-to-many relationships in ASP.NET using EntityFrameworkCore.
 To do so, we need a class that we can relate to ``Event`` in a many-to-many fashion.
+This is the ``Tag`` class.

 The ``Tag`` Model Class
 -----------------------

-Between the last section and this one, we have added a new persistent model class, ``Tag``.
-This class represents a tag in the sense of how a blog post my have topical tags added to it.
+Between the last section and this one, we have added a new persistent model class to the code, ``Tag``.
+This class represents a tag of the type used for blog or social media posts.
+For us, a tag will be a topical label that can be applied to any event.
 Thus, we'll eventually relate ``Event`` and ``Tag`` to each other in a many-to-many way.

 The steps to add this code follow the exact same process that we used to add a `persistent EventCategory class <orm1-exercises>`_, so we won't go through them in detail here.

-The ``EventDetail`` View - Video
+The ``Detail`` View - Video
 --------------------------------

 Before working with tags, we will add a new view, along with the corresponding controller, ViewModel, and template.
 The new view will live at the route ``/Events/Detail/X``, where ``X`` is the ID of a specific event.
 This view will display the details of a specific event on its own page.

 .. admonition:: Note

-   If you want to verify what code this video starts with, check out the `migration testing <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/migration testing>`_ branch.
-If you want to verify what code this video ends with, check out the `event-detail-view <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/event-detail-view>`_ branch.
+   The starter code for this video is found at the `migration-testing branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/migration-testing>`_ of ``CodingEventsDemo``.
+The final code presented in this video is found on the `event-detail-view branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/event-detail-view>`_.
+As always, code along to the videos on your own ``CodingEvents`` project.

 .. todo: Add detail view video